A5H73Y/Parkour/docs/index.md

 Parkour allows you to create unlimited Courses, each with unlimited checkpoints, while tracking player times and the amount of deaths.
 Parkour can easily integrate with any server, allowing for a fully customised setup.

 Whether you are setting the plugin up as a mini-game, or as a dedicated Parkour server, the powerful configuration will allow you to choose exactly how you want the plugin to work.
 A 'ParkourKit' is a set of customisable Materials which will add a whole new level of fun to each Course.

-## Featured Servers

-These are servers that utilise the Parkour plugin well for you to try it out.

-    Name: Fancycraft
-    IP: fancycraft.cc
-    Version: 1.16.5

-    Name: Mythic-Realm
-    IP: play.mythic-realm.net
-    Version: 1.16.5